mipearson/gofer/README.md

 **Gofer** has been written to support the needs of system automation scripts.
 As such, **gofer** will:

   * automatically raise an error if a command returns a non-zero exit status
-  * print and capture STDOUT automatically
+  * print and capture STDOUT and STDERR automatically
-  * print STDERR but don't capture it
+  * allow you to access captured STDOUT and STDERR individually or as a combined string
-  * override the above: return non-zero exit status instead of raising an error, capture STDERR, suppress output
+  * override the above: return non-zero exit status instead of raising an error, suppress output

 ## Examples